tonygermano/connect-examples/Code Templates/XMLList Utils/advanced/README.md

 - A copy of the entire message should be made with only a single ORC/OBR pair per message for each pair present in the original message.
 - ORC-1 should be updated for each copy of the message to have a value of `RE`.

+### Example 1 - functional
+The first example is using ES5 syntax and the Immutable.js library v3.8.2.
+It was tested in Mirth 3.4.0.
+This example utilizes a functional programming approach.
+We begin by converting the list of segments to an Immutable Sequence.
+While this version of mirth does not support `Symbol`s, the Immutable.js library does support the faux iterator key, and can therefore create a lazy sequence from our XMLList without requiring an intermediate conversion to an Array.

+From there we break the sequence down into sections which we will then use to reassemble the messages at the end.
+This method will be utilized in all of the examples, though it will be accomplished in slightly different ways.